WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 At around 4-6 months of age parents can start introducing solid foods also commonly referred to as ‘solids’.
 Around this age your baby may start showing particular interest in food which is a great indication to introduce baby-friendly solids.

 When babies hit the 6-month mark there are important nutritional considerations especially around iron stores as they are typically low and need different foods to maintain healthy growth and development.
+Look for these readiness signs:

 • Negative body language toward food such as pushing food away, turning their head or body on food offerings